bonigarcia/context-engineering/README.md

 # Context Engineering

-This repository contains the code examples of book **Context Engineering: The Art and Science of Shaping Context-Aware AI Systems** authored by Boni García and published by Manning.
+This repository contains the code examples of book **Context engineering: the art and science of shaping context-aware AI systems** authored by Boni García and published by Manning.

-_Warning_: This is a work-in-progress repository.
+_Warning_: This repository is a work in progress — code and structure may change.

 ## Table of contents